surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 * Content
   * New patches from Vincent Zauhar
+  * New patches from David Bata
+  * New patches and wavetables from Damon Armani
+  * New wavetables from Venus Theory
+  * New and corrected patches from Inigo Kennedy
+  * New patches from Kyurumi
   * Add Carlos-Morrison CET microtunings to the factory tuning library

 * Skin Engine